appblocks-hub/docs/docs/SDK/node-sdk.md

 #### Example

 ```
-import { internals } from "yah-node-sdk";
+import { internals } from "@appblocks/node-sdk";

 internals.initialize({
-		clientId:     YAHILO_APP_CLIENT_ID,
+		clientId:     AB_APP_CLIENT_ID,
-		clientSecret: YAHILO_APP_CLIENT_SECRET,
+		clientSecret: AB_APP_CLIENT_SECRET,
 	})
 ```

 ### Shield SDK

-Shield SDK module is used to implement and interact with the Yahilo SHIELD.
+Shield SDK module is used to implement and interact with the Appblocks SHIELD.

 :::note
 Before using shield, Initialze the application using internals SDK.